Ekholm’s late goal leads Predators over Capitals, 6-5

 Alex Ovechkin scored a pair of power-play goals and Lars Eller, Tom Wilson and T.J.
 Oshie also scored for Washington.
 John Carlson had three assists for the Capitals, who lost in regulation for the first time this season.

+“There’s too many turnovers that are ending up as good scoring chances for one, and then for two, that are ending up in our net,” Washington coach Todd Reirden said.

-Ekholm netted the game-winner on a slap shot from the left side 28 seconds after Bonino tied the game at 5.
+Ekholm netted the winner on a slap shot from the middle of the blue line through traffic 28 seconds after Bonino tied the game at 5.

+“I saw the guy go down in front of me and that I kind of had a little lane,” Ekholm said.
+“When I saw it went by him, I thought it was going to have a good chance of going in.
+There were a lot of bodies in front.
+Nice feeling to see it go in.”

 Ovechkin’s goals were scored in nearly identical fashion coming from the left circle, a familiar spot for the Russian winger on the Washington power play.